Filtered Sessions

 This session simplifies and merges the practical application of employment law principles with better business decision-making.

-No more HR baby-sitting practices like treating everyone the same, use-it-or-lose it, banning workplace romance, keeping salaries a secret or probationary periods.
-This session blends best practices, humor and case law to confront the legal risks of managing employees.
-Compliance is only part of the answer.
+Old school policies like treating everyone the same, banning workplace romance, keeping salaries a secret, probationary periods and firing people for resigning keep us in the baby-sitting business.
+This session blends best practices, humor and case law to balance legal risk and good business decision-making.
 Don't let the attorney be the loudest voice in the room.
-Take away sample policies and learn how strategic HR is really about better decision-making.
+Take away sample policies and learn how to hire the best, fire the rest and stay out of court.

 Learning Objectives: